Owen Woodhouse: Death and legacy

-Woodhouse died on 15 April 2014 at the age of 97.
+Woodhouse died on 15 April 2014 at the age of 97, and was buried at Purewa Cemetery.
 Parliament interrupted its proceedings to hold a moment's silence in his honour.
 Prime Minister John Key said that "Sir Owen Woodhouse was a man whose life exemplified public service and duty to his country...He leaves a genuinely important legacy."
 Leader of the Opposition David Cunliffe described Woodhouse as a "great New Zealander", saying that "Sir Owen’s selfless contributions to public life have been immeasurable...
 New Zealanders owe a special debt of gratitude to Sir Owen for his ground-breaking work as chairman of the Royal Commission on Accident Compensation from 1966 to 1967."
 Chief Justice Dame Sian Elias said that Woodhouse "was an outstanding jurist with a passion for social justice.
 He was a reformer and a great New Zealander."
 The President of the New Zealand Law Society, Chris Moore, called him "one of [New Zealand's] greatest jurists".
 Former Prime Minister Sir Geoffrey Palmer, for whom Woodhouse was a mentor and friend, stated that he "was a man of astonishing intelligence and wonderful humanity."

 In May 2014, ACC dedicated the "Sir Owen Woodhouse Atrium" at its Wellington national office in his memory.